foxington-vault/The-Foxington-Vault/README.md

 # The Foxington Vault

-The main repository for the Foxington Vault website, written in Next.js
+The main repository for the Foxington Vault website, written in Nuxt 3.8

 ## Running the website locally